FRC930/Training_App/README.md

   ```
   4. Instantiate (create a variable of your class) in the main function you pasted.

+  ## Inheritance
+  During the explanation of Object Oriented Programming, we included a "tree" of computer and alike things.
+The idea of "subclasses", which were objects with similar traits to the classes above them, is the soul of inheritance in Java.
+Inheritance is the idea that classes can be extended to have newer traits, while reusing functions & variables from their parent class.

+  There are a few specific terms in OOP related to inheritance:
+  - **Inherit** or **Extend**: The action of a class taking some traits from another class, while adding its own traits.
+  - **Parent**: The class something inherits from.
+  - **Children**: All the classes inheriting from a class.
+  - **Class Hierarchy**: The entire representation of classes inheriting eachother.
+(Also known as a class tree)
+  - **Substitutability**: The idea that a child class can effectively replace its parent where it is used.
+(For example, a `Calculator` can still be used as a `Computer` in code, but a `Calculator` has more / different functionality.)

+  Inheriting classes is very easy in Java.
+First, create a new class.
+Then, after the class name & *before* the `{`, add `extends `[*parent class name*]` `.
+This should be done in a different / new file than the parent, because you are creating a new class.
+For example, open `Mobile.java`.
+On the third line, it shows how extending works syntactically.

+  1. Create a new class, inheriting from your already-existing class.
+  - The inheritance should make sense, as we will work with it for the remainder of the OOP course.

+  ## Fields
+  Fields are a fancy name for properties of a class.
+For example, for a "people" class, a field could be `String name` or `Color eyeColor`.
+For `Computer`, a field could be `int computationsRun`.

+  1. Open `Computer.java`.

   ## Methods
   1. Open `Computer.java`.